-The City's Fair Housing website includes an online complaint form and a copy of the Housing Discrimination Ordinance and the City has printed and disseminates a Fair Housing brochure in English and Spanish.
+In compliance with the 2020 Analysis of Impediments to Fair Housing Choice, The City's Fair Housing website includes an online complaint form and a copy of the Housing Discrimination Ordinance and the City has printed and disseminates a Fair Housing brochure in English and Spanish.
 The City will continue ongoing efforts to promote fair housing services and education through announcements on City News in Brief and participating in the Housing Authority's annual Housing Santa Barbara Day.
-Throughout the planning period, the City will conduct outreach and regular audits to evaluate fair housing compliance and identify discrimination.
+Throughout the planning period, the City will identify a source of funding and conduct outreach and regular audits to evaluate fair housing compliance and identify discrimination.

 Increase Access to Opportunity and Mobility: The analysis noted a concentration of racial/ethnic minorities in the Downtown and Eastside neighborhoods and lower access to economically strong neighborhoods.
 In Santa Barbara, the lowest economic opportunity scores areas are found in the Coastal Zone (West Beach, East Beach, and the Waterfront) and neighborhoods within the western areas of the City (Campanil and Hidden Valley) (Figure B-17).
 This is likely because these areas include more lower income household and are further from job centers.
 The majority of sites suitable for future housing development are prioritized along transit corridors and with easy access to employment opportunities and services in areas designated as Moderate, High, or Highest Resource areas (Figure B-29).
-Furthermore, many of the programs are intended to improve access to housing in high opportunity areas such as HE-6 Facilitate Production of ADUs (expands housing options and mobility in highopportunity single-unit neighborhoods), HE-8 Innovative Housing Types (expands the types and sizes of housing available), HE-10 Affordable Housing Strategy (intended to increase the number of deed-restricted units in targeted areas, including high opportunity areas, and HE-14 Affordable Housing Trust Fund (provides a one-stop funding pool for deed-restricting housing choices throughout the City).
+Furthermore, many of the programs are intended to improve access to housing in high opportunity areas such as HE-6 Facilitate Production of ADUs (expands housing options and mobility in highopportunity single-unit neighborhoods), HE-8 Innovative Housing Types (expands the types and sizes of housing available), HE-10 Affordable Housing Strategy (intended to increase the number of deedrestricted units in targeted areas, including high opportunity areas, and HE-14 Affordable Housing Trust Fund (provides a one-stop funding pool for deed-restricting housing choices throughout the City).